LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 - What does active membership mean?
 In the context of only keeping data as long as necessary, should we even store data for people not considered active?
 - What activities in libraries require membership?
 - Should we be reducing the number of activities that require membership, such as WiFi usage?
+- With many different policies in this area, is it possible to compare membership between different library services?

 Even after considering that, what data about membership would be useful for the library service?